 This means you would be ‘out of attendance’ for a year.
 You are not normally required to participate in your studies while you are re-sitting out of attendance.

-Very rarely, if a student has health or other personal issues which means that they cannot undertake re-sits the following academic year, Queen Mary University of London may give permission for a second consecutive year of re-sitting out of attendance.
+Very rarely, if a student has health or other personal issues which means that they cannot undertake re-sits the following academic year, Queen Mary may give permission for a second consecutive year of re-sitting out of attendance.

-If you are re-sitting out of attendance, Queen Mary University of London will need to report this to the Home Office, who will curtail your immigration permission.
-You will need to leave the UK.
+If you are re-sitting out of attendance, Queen Mary will need to report this to the Home Office, who will curtail your immigration permission.
+This means you will need to leave the UK.

 Please see our guidance on Tier 4 Reporting and Curtailment for more information.

-For information about immigration options to return to the UK to do your re-sits, see the section of this guide "What sort of immigration permission should I apply for new immigration permission to undertake my re-sits?"
+For information about immigration options to return to the UK to do your re-sits, see the section of this guide "How and when do I apply for new immigration permission to undertake my re-sits?"